Certified Nursing Assistant

 Objectives of Course

-Once certified by the state, one may have the opportunity to work with Hospitals, doctor’s office, Nursing homes, assisted living facilities, and home health care companies.
+Once certified by the state as a Certified Nursing Assistant, one may have the opportunity to work with Hospitals, doctor’s office, Nursing homes, assisted living facilities, and home health care companies.

 * A minimum of 5 students is needed to administer exam at school

 Please submit the following within 1st week of class:

 - TB skin test or chest X-ray within the past year